eaprelsky/infodynamics/book/14_the_future_of_human_communication.md

 # Chapter 14: The Future of Human Communication

-*How information physics can heal our fractured world*
+*How information dynamics can heal our fractured world*

 ---